// Features

 Toast Example

 This automatic fork is triggered by a server-sent x_context_fork event in the streaming response.
-The new branch ID and name are provided in the event payload.
 The branch selector is updated automatically and the active branch switches to the new fork without requiring any user action.

 Each branch maintains a rolling summary of older messages and a summaryThroughSequence counter so that summarized history can be reconstructed efficiently within the token budget.